 You don’t have to break the bank to have a great day out in Northern Ireland.
 We have lots of free activities, magnificent places to visit & some inspiring ideas for weekend fun.
 So if you’re planning a break in Northern Ireland – don’t worry you can fill your days with lots of free fun things to do!
 Here’s a list of some of our top free attractions & places to visit!

 The Great Outdoors

 Lough Neagh Discovery Centre

-Explore the scenic walking trails of Lough Neagh & find out out all about the area & wild life in the Lough Neagh Discovery Centre.
+Explore the scenic walking trails of Lough Neagh and find out all about the area and its wildlife in the Lough Neagh Discovery Centre.

 Enjoy an afternoon in Forthill Park & climb the historic Coles Monument.
 A series of 180 spiral steps lead to a viewing platform with magnificent views of Enniskillen and the surrounding area.

 Visit one of our most well known landmarks – Scrabo Tower overlooks the beautiful Strangford Lough in Co.
 Down, Visitors can enjoy the magnificent views & explore the scenic walks & surrounding countryside.

 Discover the woodland wonders of Peatlands Park close to the shores of Lough Neagh.
 Amongst the attractions in the Park are an outdoor turbary site where visitors can get the feel (and the smell!) of cutting turf and over 10 miles of paths leading the visitor through the many and varied habitats within the Park.

 Roe Valley Country Park